johnfmorton/progressive-share-button/README.md

 # Progressive Share Button

-The _Progressive Share Button_ web component is a simple way to add a share button to your web page.
-The button will only be displayed if the browser supports the [Web Share API](https://w3c.github.io/web-share/).
+The _Progressive Share Button_ web component is a simple way to add a share button to your web page that will show the user the OS native share options using the [Web Share API](https://w3c.github.io/web-share/).
+The "progressive" part of the name comes from the fact that the component will only display the share button if the browser supports the Web Share API.
+If the browser does not support the Web Share API, the component will not display anything.

 The web component is a wrapper around the [Web Share API](https://w3c.github.io/web-share/) that attempts to display a share icon appropriate to the user's device with icons that will be recognizable to iOS/Mac, Android and Windows.
 If the device type can't be determined, the component will display a Windows share icon.

-## Limitations

-The [Web Share API](https://w3c.github.io/web-share/), while still in draft, has wide support on mobile.
-Desktop support is decent on Windows.
-Mac support works in Safari, but lags on third-party browsers.
-Check [caniuse/web-share](https://caniuse.com/web-share) for the most up-to-date information on its progress.

-The component will only display the share button if the browser supports the Web Share API.
-If the browser does not support the Web Share API, the component will not display anything.

-_Progressive Share Button_ does not support the sharing of files.

 ## Basic Usage